haarrublar/Notebooks/Statistical Learning/FHR statistical Analysis/readme.md

 The CP plot evidence that the optimal number of nodes is 8 with an optimal CP equals to 0.01.

-Additionally, I present a tree development plot representing all branches and leaves at- tributes by plotting not only linear classication process but also three dimensional plot (each node step as the third dimension).
-This type of plot allow the reader to check the convergence in each node, and some important relations about the classied variables.
+Additionally, I present a tree development plot representing all branches and leaves attributes by plotting not only linear classification process but also three dimensional plot (each node step as the third dimension).
+This type of plot allow the reader to check the convergence in each node, and some important relations about the classified variables.
 Lastly, the confusion matrix: